North Korea slams talks with Secretary of State Pompeo as 'regrettable'

-PYONGYANG, North Korea (AP) — The North Korean Foreign Ministry on Saturday slammed two days of talks with visiting Secretary of State Mike Pompeo as "regrettable" and accused the U.S. of unilateral demands of denuclearization.
+The North Korean Foreign Ministry on Saturday slammed two days of talks with visiting Secretary of State Mike Pompeo as "regrettable" and accused the United States of unilateral demands of denuclearization.

+The statement said the U.S. betrayed the spirit of last month’s summit between President Donald Trump and North Korean leader Kim Jong Un by making unilateral demands on “CVID,” or the complete, verifiable and irreversible denuclearization of North Korea.
+He called the talks "really disappointing."

+It said the outcome of the follow-up talks in Pyongyang was “very concerning” because it has led to a “dangerous phase that might rattle our willingness for denuclearization that had been firm.”

 "We expected that the U.S. side would come with productive measures conducive to building trust in line with the spirit of the North-U.S. summit and (we) considered providing something that would correspond to them," the spokesman said, according to the South Korean news agency, Yonhap.

-"The U.S. just came out with such unilateral and robber-like denuclearization demands as CVID, declaration and verification that go against the spirit of the North-U.S. summit meeting," he added, calling the talks "really disappointing."
+“However, the attitude and stance the United States showed in the first high-level meeting (between the countries) was no doubt regrettable,” the spokesman said, according the The Associated Press.

-The statement, issued by an unnamed foreign ministry spokesman and carried by the official Korean Central News Agency, came hours after a second day of talks between Pompeo and senior North Korean officials that both sides said needed clarity on the parameters of an agreement to denuclearize the Korean Peninsula.
+The statement, issued by an unnamed foreign ministry spokesman and carried by the official Korean Central News Agency, came hours after a second day of talks between Pompeo and senior North Korean officials.
+Both sides said they needed clarity on the parameters of an agreement to denuclearize the Korean Peninsula.

-The statement said the United States betrayed the spirit of last month’s summit between President Donald Trump and North Korean leader Kim Jong Un by making unilateral demands on “CVID,” or the complete, verifiable and irreversible denuclearization of North Korea.

-It said the outcome of the follow-up talks was “very concerning” because it has led to a “dangerous phase that might rattle our willingness for denuclearization that had been firm.”

-The spokesman, apparently rejecting the U.S. demand, reiterated Pyongyang's call for a "phased" and "synchronous" approach, saying that it would be the fastest way to denuclearize.
+The spokesman reiterated Pyongyang's call for a "phased" and "synchronous" approach, saying that it would be the fastest way to denuclearize.

 "It would be the shortest path toward realization of the denuclearization of the Korean Peninsula to ... boldly break away from the failure-ridden methods of the past, push for whole new approaches and seek to resolve problems one by one based on trust and in a phased and synchronous principle," he said.

-It was Pompeo's third trip to Pyongyang since April and his first since last month’s historic summit between President Donald Trump and North Korean leader Kim Jong Un, Pompeo was meeting Kim Yong Chol, a senior ruling party official.
+It was Pompeo's third trip to Pyongyang since April and his first since last month’s historic summit between Trump and North Korean leader Kim Jong Un.
+Pompeo was meeting Kim Yong Chol, a senior ruling party official.

-Both men said they needed to “clarify” certain elements of their previous discussions, but provided no detail.
-Pompeo left Pyongyang for Japan early Saturday afternoon but it wasn’t immediately clear if he met with leader Kim Jong Un, as had been expected.
+Both men said they needed to “clarify” certain elements of their previous discussions, but provided no details.
+Pompeo left Pyongyang for Japan early Saturday afternoon but it wasn’t immediately clear if he met with Kim Jong Un, as had been expected.

 Unlike his previous visits, which have been one-day affairs, Pompeo spent the night at a government guest house in Pyongyang after a three-hour dinner with Kim Yong Chol, something the North Korean official alluded to in comments as they began their talks.

-“We did have very serious discussion on very important matters yesterday,” Kim said.
+“We did have very serious discussion on very important matters yesterday,” Kim Yong Chol said.
 “So, thinking about those discussions you might have not slept well last night.”

 Pompeo, who spoke with Trump, national security adviser John Bolton and White House chief of staff John Kelly by secure phone before starting Saturday’s session, replied that he “slept just fine.”
 He added that the Trump administration was committed to reaching a deal under which North Korea would denuclearize and realize economic benefits in return.

+More: Pompeo vows to get details of nuke commitment on North Korea visit

+Related: Trump thinks things are 'going well' with North Korea – others are skeptical

-Kim later said that “there are things that I have to clarify” to which Pompeo responded that “there are things that I have to clarify as well.”
+Kim Yong Chol later said that “there are things that I have to clarify” to which Pompeo responded that “there are things that I have to clarify as well.”

 There was no immediate explanation of what needed to be clarified but the two sides have been struggling to specify what exactly “denuclearization” would entail and how it could be verified to the satisfaction of the United States.